LEVEL IV-ART LESSON 11: THE STILL LIFE WITH TINTS AND SHADES

 - Just Behave, Pablo Picasso!
 For every young artist who's drawn something other kids think is "ugly," this story of rebellion and creativity is sure to inspire.

-- An entertaining introduction to Van Gogh In the Garden with Van Gogh
+- Find an entertaining introduction to Van Gogh In the book, Garden with Van Gogh.

 Approximate Time Needed to Complete the Art Class: